sgjava/javauio/README.md

 I'm wrapping C with JNI it guarantees the fastest userspace experience for Java.
 * Why Armbian?
 Because Armbian supports many SBCs and the idea is to be truly SBC cross platform.
 See [downloads](https://www.armbian.com/download).
-* Why Java 17?
-Because Java 17 is the current LTS version of Java.
-Java 11 the previous LTS release is end of life September 2023.
-I'm only moving forward with Java.
-You can always create a fork and make a Java 8 or Java 11 version of Java UIO.
+* Why Java 21?
+Because Java 21 is the current LTS version of Java.I'm only moving forward with Java.
+You can always create a fork and make a version of Java UIO based on another version.
-* Why Zulu OpenJDK?
+* Why OpenJDK?
 Because it's easy to download without all the crap Oracle puts you through.
-You can always use another JDK 17 vendor, but you will have to do that manually.
+You can always use another JDK 21 vendor, but you will have to do that manually.

 ## SBC configuration
 * If you are using Armbian then use `armbian-config` or edit `/boot/armbianEnv.txt`